Vedansh635/Python-Quiz-Project/README.md

 Features

-5 questions with increasing prize money
+1. 5 questions with increasing prize money

-Voice assistant-like experience using the pyttsx3 library Text-based interface for user input
+2. Voice assistant-like experience using the pyttsx3 library

+3. Text-based interface for user input

-Score tracking and announcement of total prize money won Animated transitions between questions
+4.Score tracking and announcement of total prize money won

+5.Animated transitions between questions

 ---------------------------  How to Play  ---------------------------

-Run the game in a terminal or command prompt environment or any code editor/IDE.
+1. Run the game in a terminal or command prompt environment or any code editor/IDE.

-Answer each question by typing your response and pressing enter.
+2. Answer each question by typing your response and pressing enter.

-The game will keep track of your score and announce the total prize money won at the end.
+3.The game will keep track of your score and announce the total prize money won at the end.

 ---------------------------  Note  ---------------------------